Make the Foreign Feel Familiar

 An experienced storyteller, photographer and international development professional with a background in social marketing and a Master’s Degree in International Relations and Social Change and Development.
 She has 17 years experience leading teams, managing programs and building relationships on four continents.
 She created One Globe Kids and partnered with families across the globe to bring it to life.

-Sanny is an engineer, educated in user experience of spaces and tech with a Master Degree in Innovation Management.
-She has over 15 years of experience in strategy, marketing and innovation, to help individuals and organizations to prepare for what’s next.
-With her background in technology, (future) user/consumer behavior, she takes on our long-term perspective, marketing communication and everything tech.
+Sanny is an engineer educated in user experience and innovation.
+She has over 15+ years of experience in strategy, marketing, and social change, helping individuals and organizations to prepare for what’s next.
+Based in NYC, she takes on our long-term perspective, program development, and everything tech.

 Chair and Treasurer